12 Examples of Brilliant B2B Logos (and What Made Them So Great)

-In today’s post, we’re going to highlight a dozen B2B brands that've really nailed it with their logos and discuss exactly what they’re doing right.
-Before we get to that, though, let's explore what makes a great B2B logo in general.
+In today’s post we’re going to be showing you 13 B2B brands that have really nailed it with their logos.
+We’ll talk about why we chose them and what they’re doing right.
+But before we get to that, we wanted to first talk about what makes a great B2B logo in general.
+There are a few core areas that you should consider when you’re designing / redesigning your corporate logo.

 Usability

-This should go without saying, but you want a logo that can be used in a variety of applications.
-Here's another way to put it: You want to have a logo that not only looks great when it’s scaled up to an event banner size, but also when it’s shrunk down onto a business card.
+This goes without saying, but you want a logo that can be used in a variety of applications.
+As in, you want to have a logo that looks great when it’s scaled up to an event banner size, but also when it’s shrunk down onto a business card.
 The same is true for web vs. print applications.
-In short, you want to make sure your logo looks great anywhere.
+You want to make sure your logo looks great anywhere.

 Legibility

-Your logo must also be legible.
-No matter what size it is, it's important that people can easily read it.
-One way to get around a logo that has a fair amount of text in it (for example, if the name of your company is really long or you’ve included your tagline) is to have a very clear “mark” associated with your logo that you can use in smaller versions.
+Another no-brainer, but your logo must be legible.
+No matter what size it is, the important part is that people can still read it.
+One way to get around a logo that has a fair amount of text in it (for example if the name of your company is really long or you’ve included your tagline), it so have a very clear “mark” associated with your logo that you can use in smaller versions.

 newbreed1-1